 2. “Sometimes, forgiveness doesn’t come with an apology.”

-No matter how much pain a person inflicts to us, that does not guarantee an apology from that person.
-The agony of waiting for an apology that can never come eats away a portion of our mind and our hearts.
+No matter how much pain a person inflicts on us, that does not guarantee an apology from that person.
+The agony of waiting for an apology that can never come eats away a portion of our minds and our hearts.
 It costs us our peace.
 A hard lesson I have learned is that forgiveness does not require two people for it to happen.
 We can simply forgive – even without the other person’s consent.
 It is something we do for ourselves, not for that person.